 All of the non-tracking litters we’ve listed here are great options that should satisfy both feline needs and human requirements for a clean home.
 However, it’s important to remember that your cat’s needs should always outweigh human convenience.
 If your cat doesn’t seem comfortable using a particular litter, it’s best to try a different one.

 Overall, we think the tuft + paw Really Great Cat Litter provides the best all-around experience, but may not be ideal for every household.
-If your cat prefers fine grain litters, then World's Best Cat Litter is a great option.
 If your cat has allergies, then Fresh News is probably the way to go.
 If you can’t afford more expensive litters, Feline Pine is suitable for most cats and most budgets.
+There's also okocat Less Mess Pellet Litter if you like wood pellets but want clumping too.
 We prefer the aforementioned litters over the Tidy Cats Breeze System because we think the Breeze System caters more to human wants than feline needs.
 Then again, if your cat likes it, it can be a great litter system!
 We’ll echo veterinarian Megan Tieber one last time: “the best litter is the one your cat will use.”